paulheading/WeMade/_projects/harlem.md

 ---
-title  : NYO Page
+title  : Harlem Page
-layout : nyo
+layout : harlem
 ---

-**The Client:** The National Youth Orchestra is a collection of 164 teenage musicians, originating from all over the UK.
+**The Client:** Barbican / Serious

 **The Project:** We worked with them to re-imagine their print identity for digital use.
 They wanted the identity to better reflect their music.
 It needed to be more fluid and engaging.
 During the process, we recognized 3 NYO mission principles: